How to Refresh Finder Windows in Mac OS X

 Any of the command shortcuts found under the “Go” menu work, but Command+Shift+A for Applications is easy to remember, and Command+[ always goes back a folder.

-Refresh All Finder Windows by Relaunching Finder
+How to Refresh All Finder Windows by Relaunching Finder in Mac OS X

 The third option is to forcibly refresh every Finder window by manually relaunching the Finder.
 This is a bit extreme for just trying to update a single windows contents, but if you find the prior methods are not working, or if you require every single window to be refreshed, this may be the easiest solution.